Skyocean Market Analysis

 SAM: $260 Billion

-Emerging market focus (Africa, Latin America, Southeast Asia) representing ~10% of the global gap where our model can operate.
+Emerging-market destination focus (Africa, Latin America, Southeast Asia) representing ~10% of the global gap where our self-consignment model can operate.
+The table below reflects destination demand — i.e., where SMEs need trade finance to import — not origin sourcing.

 |---|---|---|